cflaviu/decl_enum/README.md

 # decl_enum
-C++ static support for converting strings to associated enumeration items (header only).
+C++ support for enumerations with textual representation (header only).
 The enumeration is sequential, starting from zero.
+It supports conversion from text to enumeration.
 The implementation is based on static hash maps (std::unordered_map).

 ## Example
 ```